FALL OF THE REPUBLIC

 The Confederacy of Independent Systems, also known as the Separatist Alliance, was a collection of star systems and corporate titans that left the Republic and fought for independence against the Republic’s clone armies and Jedi Knights.
 The charismatic former Jedi Count Dooku was the Alliance’s political leader, while its military power came from credits and assets donated by powerful galactic trade groups.
 No one suspected that the Alliance was actually a tool of Darth Sidious, who had engineered the Clone Wars as part of a Sith plot to rule the galaxy.

 A harsh rocky world less than a parsec away from Tatooine, Geonosis is a ringed planet beyond the borders of the Galactic Republic.
 Its uninviting surface is made up of harsh, rocky desert, and the creatures that evolved on Geonosis are well equipped to survive in the brutal environment.
 The most advanced lifeform are the Geonosians, sentient insectoids that inhabit towering spire-hives.
 The Geonosians maintain large factories for the production of droids and weapons for the Separatist cause in the Clone Wars.
+After the Clone Wars, the Empire chose Geonosis as the construction site of the first Death Star, restricting travel to the system and sterilizing the planet’s surface.

 In its earliest ages of civilization, Onderon was a world marked with savage jungles that were filled with dangerous creatures.
 To survive, the primitive human inhabitants of the planet protected themselves behind the walls of fortified settlements.
 Over time, these grew to become enormous walled cities, like the planet's capital, Iziz.
 In the modern era, during the time of the Clone Wars, the planet's monarch King Sanjay Rash allied Onderon to the Confederacy of Independent Systems.
 Many Onderonians, however, refused to recognize the legitimacy of Sanjay's rule -- they preferred the neutral stance championed by former monarch Ramsis Dendup, whom Rash ousted.